"Do you promise, through prayer and example, to support and encourage [this child] to be a faithful Christian?"

 FOCUS (Finding Ourselves in Christ through Unity and Service), the 8th grade Confirmation Class:

-8th Grade Confirmation (FOCUS) – FOCUS is a weekly commitment, running October 2, 2016 — May 21, 2017 on Sunday evenings, 6:45-8:15 p.m. in the Pulsifer Chapel.
+FOCUS is a weekly commitment, running October through May on Sunday evenings, 6:45-8:15 p.m. in the Pulsifer Chapel.
 FOCUS is designed to help 8th grade students explore their personal faith and prepare them to make the most important decision of their lives: to proclaim Jesus as Lord and Savior and to enter fully into the life and membership of West Side.
 For more information, contact Pastor Penny Hogan.

 Trips and Retreats: West Side’s youth program includes a number of weekend and week-long activities filled with fun, worship, making friends, Bible study, play, rest, and other adventures.
 Information about Youth Mission Trips can be found on the Serving Others page.

 - An annual Youth Trip is open to kids entering freshmen year in high school, to their senior year.
 Priority is given to older students.